jumanajouhar/Crashchain/README.md

 ## Security Considerations

 - All crash data is verified on the blockchain
-- Whitelisted address authentication
 - Secure file storage and handling
 - Data integrity checks

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## License